melhuish2000/melhuish2000/README.md

 - 🔭 I’m currently working on Object Oriented Design assignments.
 - 🌱 I’m currently learning Java and C#
-- 💬 Ask me about my IOT device.
+- 💬 Code is available upon request.
 - 📫 How to reach me: email me at melhuish.a@northeastern.edu